Fire Prevention Week lessons continue at Camp Humphreys

+Goerge, a student at Humphreys Central Elementary School, earned top honors for her poster illustrating this year’s theme focused on lithium-ion battery safety.

+“This year’s theme is ‘Charge into Fire Safety,’” said Assistant Fire Chief Anthony C. Hilderbrand.
+“Lithium-ion battery fires start fast and burn extremely hot.”

-A common site at Camp Humphreys, e-bikes and e-scooters are intermingled with bicycles at a bike rack on the installation Dec.
-5, 2025.
-E-bikes and e-scooters are powered by lithium-ion batteries, and the batteries pose some fire safety risks, according to the National Fire Protection Association, organizers of the annual National Fire Prevention Week campaign.
+Lithium-ion batteries power most of modern life – cellphones, tablets, e-scooters and more – and as they evolve, safety has become ever more important, according to the National Fire Protection Association, organizers of the annual National Fire Prevention Week campaign.

+Goerge’s prize package included a plaque presented by the Lambda Xi Chapter of the Omega Psi Phi Fraternity, a gift card from the Humphreys Central PTSO, and a ride to school aboard a Humphreys fire truck.
+As firefighters helped her climb into the passenger seat, she said she was excited to see her classmates’ reactions when she arrived.

+As the fire truck approached the school, Goerge waved to her friends from inside.
+She was not just celebrating a contest win – she was helping spread a year-round message at the heart of Fire Prevention Week.

-The theme for National Fire Prevention Week Oct.5-11, 2025, was “Charge into Fire Safety,” emphasizing the dangers of lithium-ion battery fires.
-Throughout the week in October, firefighters from the Humphreys Fire Department visited schools, hosted demonstrations, and delivered safety lessons tailored to every age group.
-(U.S. Army photo by Patrick Bray/Released)
+The poster contest was just one part of a broader effort by the Humphreys Fire Department to engage the community.
+Throughout the week in October, firefighters visited schools, hosted demonstrations, and delivered safety lessons tailored to every age group.

+“This year, we had the opportunity to teach a home-school group ranging from elementary to high school,” Hilderbrand said.
+“We also visited each elementary school, walked students through our fire prevention trailer, and, of course, brought our bounce house – always a hit.
+Even the youngest members of our community at the child development centers got involved when Sparky the fire safety dog visited to hand out educational items families can use at home.”

+While the activities were fun, the topic was serious.
+Lithium-ion batteries can pose a significant fire risk if not used or disposed of properly.

 |Date Taken: